vandana-techno/100DaysofCoding/README.md

 # 100DaysofCoding
 I have accepted the 100 days of code challenge.
-Will be posting solutions everyday.
+I will post solutions everyday.